ericmdantas/goliv/README.md

 $ go run main.go -only=_fixture/ -pathIndex=_fixture/ -noBrowser -quiet
 ```

+Go to `http://127.0.0.1:1308` and it'll show and html with the content being served from the `_fixture` folder.
+Everytime you edit the `index.html`, `app.js` or `style.css`, the page should be refreshed.

 And check if things are working correctly.
 Also, try the other params and report some bugs.
 Thanks!

 ## What?